gaehlerm/SoftwareEngineering/README.md

 "I think I'm a much better programmer now than I used to be, even though I know less about the details in each programming language I work in." – Michael Feathers // Working Effectively with Legacy Code, p.311

 A very frequent question from beginners is "which programming language should I learn".
 Some may have read somewhere that programming language A is better than language B for some very obscure reason.
 The very simple answer is: It doesn't matter too much.
 Most of the Object Oriented languages are similar enough and the differences in the programming philosophies are fairly small.
+Small enough to understand my programming examples in this book.

-A lot of the low level C++ features for instance can be wrapped into a higher level object, making it an intermediate level language.
-However it's still not quite such a high level language as Python.
+A lot of the low level C++ features for instance can be wrapped into a higher level object, making it look like an intermediate level language.
+Though it's still not quite such a high level language as Python.

 I really want to emphasize that you shouldn’t learn a programming language in too much detail.
 Reading a small book about the language you want to use is certainly a good start.
 A small book, not a big one.
 The rest you can search in the internet as you need some specific syntax along the way.
 Google and Stackoverflow are a better help than your vague three-year-old memory.
 It is much more important that you learn how to program in general.
 To understand the general concepts.
 The concepts are easier to understand and more powerful than some syntax.
-Syntax you can easily look up, meanwhile concepts you have to understand.
+Syntax can easily be looked up, meanwhile concepts you have to understand.

 But as you asked for a programming language, I would briefly like to give my point of view.
 Though it is highly biased.
 I know mainly C++ and python.
 And a little bit about Java and JavaScript due to the programming books that I read.
 If you work in a field where one specific programming language is used, you should certainly learn that one.
 Even if it’s just Matlab.
+You can still learn some other langague later on.

 As I am a scientist, I would recommend python as a first programming language.
 Javascript is a viable alternative if you do web development.
 They are both scripting languages that don’t need a compiler and are fairly easy to get started.
 As they use duck typing, you don’t need inheritance to define an interface.
 Any two objects that have the same interface can be exchanged in the code.
 And there is no need to learn anything about pointers or memory allocation like in the old days.